 Please note that this is not a route, so if there are obstacles in the way that you need to overcome, that will be at your own expense.
 The remaining distance is in a straight line, so if you have to travel 4 kilometres to overcome a wall, it will not appear in the distance calculation, of course.

-Movescount offers you several options to load routes in your Ambit3.
-First of all, the easiest way is to search for a route that someone has previously created.
-To do this, in Movescount you must go to the "Routes" option in "Plan and create", and go to an area of the map to see all the routes that other users have created.
-In this case, I am looking for routes to travel in Marbella.
+Movescount offers you several options for uploading routes to your Ambit3.
+First, the easiest way is to search for a route that someone has previously created.
+To do this, in Movescount you will need to go to the "Routes" option in "Plan and create", and go to an area of the map to see all the routes that other users have created.
+In this case, I am looking for routes to ride in Marbella.

-Passing the mouse over each icon will give you distance information of the route along with the name given to it by its creator.
+By hovering the mouse over each icon you will have distance information of the route along with the name given to it by its creator.
 Once you have found a route that interests you, you can click on it to access all the details.
-And simply checking the box "Use this route in my Suunto Ambit3 Sport" will synchronize it to your watch the next time you connect it.
+And simply checking the box "Use this route in my Suunto Ambit3 Sport" (Suunto, how about a full translation?) will sync it to your watch the next time you connect it.

-The second option to upload a path is to import it, so you can create the path in another tool, download it from Wikiloc, have it passed on to you by a friend, etc. To upload it to the watch the procedure is very similar, but this time you have to click on the "Import path" button and select the file.
-You just have to enter the details and check the same box as before.
+The second option to load a route is to import it.
+Therefore, you can create the route in another tool, download it from Wikiloc, have a friend pass it to you, etc. To load it into the watch the procedure is very similar, but this time you must click on the "Import route" button and select the file.
+You will simply have to enter the details and check the same box as before.

 The way to do this is to put POIs on the map, and the application will link these points.
 As far as possible, the most convenient way is to activate the option to follow roads, because with two POIs you can cover a great distance.
 If part of the route passes through an area that is not considered a road, then you will have to increase the number of points.

-And once you have completed the path, you can click on the "Close" button to join the last point with the start by the shortest path, and with the "Simplify" option you will eliminate the unnecessary intermediate points that will help reduce the size of the file.
-A very important step, since the memory of Ambit3 supports up to 250 points.
-Once this is done, save and synchronize to the clock.
+And once you have completed the route, you can click on the "Close" button to join the last point with the start by the shortest path, and with the "Simplify" option you will eliminate the intermediate points not needed that will help to reduce the file size.
+Very important step, as the Ambit3 memory supports up to 250 points.
+Once this is done, save and synchronize to the watch.

 When you already have the route synchronized in your Ambit3, you simply enter the navigation option, just as you do for POI navigation.
 But this time, you will enter routes instead of POIs.